 - The number on travel document (passport number)

 - Applicant’s home address, email address, and telephone number

 - State whether the applicant is currently residing in another country

-- Current occupation of the applicant and employer’s name, address and telephone number.
-If the applicant is a student, mention the name and address of educational establishment in this field.
+- Current occupation of the applicant and employer’s name, address, and telephone number.
+If the applicant is a student, mention the name and address of the educational establishment in this field.

-- Main purpose of the journey (such as tourism, business, visiting friends and family, cultural, sports or other reasons)
+- The main purpose of the journey (such as tourism, business, visiting friends and family, culture, sports, or other reasons)

 - State of destination which the applicant wishes to visit.
 If multiple, member state of first entry must be mentioned

-- Number of entries requested (such as single entry, double entry or multiple entry)
+- Number of entries requested (such as single entry, double-entry or multiple entries)

 - Duration of intended stay or transit